-Home > Projects > Minus the Stigma > Change of approach > Guide for Everyone
+Home > Projects > Stop the Stigma > Change of Approach > Guide for Everyone

 including family members, friends the general public and contacts of a neurodivergent (including contacts as work, education, public services and the community)